quardinlyttle/AQALU_Python_Verification/README.md

 # AQALU Verification Repository

-This repository contains the AQALU design from my [Tiny Tapeout 4 submission](https://github.com/quardinlyttle/tt04-AQALU) and implements it in Verilog and Python, along with a verification suite to test its functionality.
+This repository contains the AQALU design from my [Tiny Tapeout 4 submission](https://github.com/quardinlyttle/tt04-AQALU) and implements it in both Verilog and Python.
+It includes a verification suite to test the functionality of the AQALU.
+This is an active project where I am learning to generate test vectors using Python for Verilog testbenches.

 ## Files